RogerDLima/RogerDLima/README.md

-- 🔭 2024 Goal **Build more projects in NextJs, A.I, S.E.O and Database Techs, Web3 and also contribute in Open Source Scenario!**
+- 🔭 2024 Goal **Build more projects in NextJs, A.I, S.E.O and Database Stacks, Web3 and also contribute in Open Source Scenario!**

 - 🌱 I’m currently learning **To understand Chaos, Databases Opmitizing, SaaS building by your own!**